slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'A pessimist sees a difficulty in every opportunity.
 An optimist sees an opportunity in every difficulty.' -- Bertram Carr*

 Pessimism is a scarcity mindset.
-Optimism is rarely the way but Pessimism is never the way.
+Optimism is rarely the way but pessimism is never the way.

 > *'The pessimist complains about the wind; the optimist expects it to change; the realist adjusts the sails.' -- William Arthur Ward*